Ladder99/ladder99/README.md

 <!-- <a href="https://www.npmjs.com/package/neomem"><img alt="weekly downloads from npm" src="https://img.shields.io/npm/dw/ladder99.svg?style=flat-square"></a> -->
 <!-- [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/) -->

 Ladder99 is a free and open source application that transfers data from factory devices to a database and end-user visualizations using MTConnect, an open standard.

-MTConnect standardizes factory device data flow and vocabulary - it was started by UC Berkeley, Georgia Institute of Technology, and Sun Microsystems in 2008.
+MTConnect standardizes factory device data flow and vocabulary - it was started by UC Berkeley, Georgia Institute of Technology, and Sun Microsystems in 2008, and continues under active development.

 ![image](docs/source/_images/agent.jpg)